FREE SHIPPING on orders over $75 International: over $250

 Tokoname Ware

-The local clay is used for a variety of things, from teaware to tiles, wind chimes, bonsai pots, and even religious statues.
+The local clay is used for a variety of items, including teaware, tiles, wind chimes, bonsai pots, and even religious statues.
 Potters who make Buddhist and Shinto statues from this clay are revered throughout Japan.
-Furthermore, Maneki-neko, the waving lucky cat, also originates in Tokoname.
+Furthermore, Tokoname is the largest producer of Maneki-neko – the waving lucky cat.
 There, potters make it from the local clay and ship it across the world to bring good fortune and prosperity to their owners.

 tokoname maneki neko